MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/remove-scvmm-from-azure-arc.md

 - **vmmServerId**: The Azure resource ID of the SCVMM management server resource. </br> For example: */subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/Synthetics/providers/Microsoft.ScVmm/VMMServers/scvmmserverresource*

-- **ApplianceConfigFilePath (optional)**: Path to kubeconfig, output from deploy command.
+- **ApplianceConfigFilePath (optional)**: Path to kubeconfig, output from the deploy command.
 Providing applianceconfigfilepath also deletes the appliance VM running on the SCVMM management server.

 - **Force**: Using the Force flag deletes all the Azure resources without reaching resource bridge.
 Use this option if resource bridge VM isn't in running state.